lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 mapping(address => uint) public allowList;
 ```

-- `default`: Can not perform any action
+- `0`: Can not perform any action
-- `0`:    Can delete
+- `2`: Can delete
-- `1`:    Can delete & transfer
+- `3`: Can delete & transfer
-- `2`:    Can delete & transfer & set allow list
+- `3`: Can delete & transfer & set allow actions

-### Methods
+### Mandatory Methods

-Smart contracts implementing the LSP22 standard MUST implement the following functions, if not stated as optional:
+Smart contracts implementing the LSP22 standard MUST implement the following functions:

 #### getRestrictionInfo